 Even though the three lines of defense approach is widespread, there is still room for improvement.
 Among the survey respondents, which spanned a range of organization sizes and sectors, only about a third (34%) indicated that their internal control program was mature.

 While there’s no magic bullet for maturity, technology-enabled integration is a key factor in moving toward more effective, strategic risk and controls management.
 When the three lines of defense work together — with the operational and risk management, compliance, and internal audit functions coordinating and sharing data — your organization is better protected and prepared to meet its goals and improve performance.
+A common GRC technology architecture and single source of truth for GRC program data and documentation helps teams align their management activities to overall business strategy and objectives.

 GRC integration has proved to be a worthwhile investment.
 A GRC maturity survey found that 89% of organizations that implement an integrated GRC program have seen benefits that meet or exceed expectations, such as: